Shubh2268/Pixabay-Clone/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Search Functionality**:Instantly find images based on any keyword.
+👉 **Search Functionality**: Instantly find images based on any keyword.

-👉 **Trending Tags**:Clickable horizontal-scrolling trending tags for quick exploration.
+👉 **Trending Tags**: Clickable horizontal-scrolling trending tags for quick exploration.

-👉 **Favorites System**:Like/unlike images and view your saved ones on a dedicated page (stored in localStorage).
+👉 **Favorites System**: Like/unlike images and view your saved ones on a dedicated page (stored in localStorage).

-👉 **Related Images**:Discover more content based on tags of the selected image.
+👉 **Related Images**: Discover more content based on tags of the selected image.

-👉 **Responsive Design**:Mobile-friendly and adapts across all screen sizes.
+👉 **Responsive Design**: Mobile-friendly and adapts across all screen sizes.

-👉 **Context API**:Global state management for query, favorites, and image data.
+👉 **Context API**: Global state management for query, favorites, and image data.